 The gallery organizes regular exhibitions at its main space in Paris, shows its artists in cooperation with institutions, galleries and private collectors around the world, and participates in multiple international art fairs each year including Photo Shanghai, Art Élysées, and Photo L.A.
 Located in Le Marais, Paris, France.

 In 2012, Valerie-Anne Giscard d'Estaing established Fine Photographs LLC in Santa Monica, California in order to represent and show Photo12 Galerie’s photographers in the United States while opening a window to new perspectives across the Pacific in Asia (China and Korea).
 She acts as an Art Advisor, Art Dealer, and Curator.
+In 2017, Photo12 Galerie opened a third location in the Former French Concession area of Shanghai, China.

 We sell Art Prints, editioned and signed by the Artist.
 However, we also work with interior designers and can provide open edition prints at attractive prices.
 Do not hesitate to contact us.